fluid-project/jira-to-11ty/src/issues/FLUID-5974.md

     {
       "author": "Justin Obara",
       "date": "2016-09-29T12:44:57.850-0400",
-      "body": "@@Antranig Basman do you have a thought on how we should proceed with this.
+      "body": "Antranig Basman do you have a thought on how we should proceed with this.
 The dropdown inline edit is still not a fully supported component/feature in infusion.\n"
     },
     {
       "author": "Cindy Li",